PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 The user might need to reboot PC before the group membership takes effect for their shell process.
 <!--And this is okay because we've done the build, so we're not limited to the original shell instance anymore, right?-->

-### Warp7 devices
+#### Warp7 devices

-To write your disk image to the Warp7's flash device, you must first access the Warp7's serial console.
-To do this:
+To write your disk image to the Warp7's flash device, you must first access the Warp7's serial console:
 1. Connect both the Warp7's I/O USB socket (on the I/O board) and the Warp7's mass storage USB socket (on the CPU board) to your PC.

 You should now be able to see a USB TTY device, such as, `/dev/ttyUSB0`, on your PC.